 Minimizes Urinary Tract Infections

-This statistic measures the percentage of long-term residents that have had UTI's.
-While a higher rate infections could reflect poorly on a nursing home's hygiene protocols, it is difficult to compare between facilities due to reporting standards.
+This figure indicates the percent of long-term residents which suffered from urinary tract infections.
+Although more of these infections may reflect poorly on a facility's nursing care, it is difficult to compare between nursing homes due to facilities having inconsistent reporting standards.

 Appropriately Uses Anti-Psychotic Medication